 Equus is a conventional gas development located in deepwater in Australia and is operated by Western Gas (70 R).
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Equus was discovered in 2008, lies in block WA-390-P (Released as W 06-11), WA-474-P ( Released as W 11-12), and WA-70-R, with water depth of around 3,620 feet.
 Buy the profile here.

 The project is currently in approval stage and is expected to start commercial production in 2027.
+Final investment decision (FID) of the project will be approved in 2024.
 The development cost is expected to be $3,500 m.
 The Equus conventional gas development will involve the drilling of approximately three wells and includes FLNG, FPSO, and subsea trees.